Blinkit-Global/.github/profile/README.md

 # Welcome to Blinkit! 👋👨‍💼👩‍💼

 Hello!
-We are Blinkit, a technology services company based in [city/country].
+We are Blinkit, a technology services company based in [Argentina].
 We pride ourselves on providing high-quality solutions and exceptional customer service. 🌟🚀💻

 ---